Create a 3-D Text Effect in Photoshop

 Step 13.
 Shadow

-For the shadow, create a new Layer just above the background layer.
-Go to the depth merged text layer, highlight it by pressing Control/Command and the clicking on the layer icon.
+For the shadow, create a new layer just above the background layer.
+Go to the depth merged text layer, highlight it by pressing Control/Command and then clicking on the layer icon.
 Make a duplicate copy by going to Layer>Duplicate Layer or pressing Control/Command+J. This should be black so go to Edit>Fill and choose black.
 Press the Move tool and move this new layer up.
 It should be behind the lettering.
-If it isn’t drag it down to just above the background layer.
+If it isn't dragging it down to just above the background layer.